 All About HIV Treatment

-There are thousands of gay guys living with HIV in NSW who lead lives just like guys who are HIV negative.
-Australia’s high quality HIV services and health system allow people living with HIV to be very well supported in terms of treatment and care.
+There are thousands of guys living with HIV in NSW who lead lives just like guys who are HIV negative.
+Australia’s high-quality HIV services and health system allow people living with HIV to be very well supported in terms of treatment and care.

 Effective HIV combination therapy prevents the virus from multiplying in the body.
-Most people on treatment can achieve an undetectable viral load (UVL), which provides great health benefits and stops onward transmission.
+Most people who are on treatment can achieve an undetectable viral load (UVL), which provides great health benefits and stops onward transmission.

-But here’s the thing, you need to be on treatment and, ideally, on it earlier rather than later for optimum, long-term health.
+But here’s the thing: for optimum, long-term health, you need to be on treatment and, ideally, on it earlier rather than later.

 4 FACTS ABOUT HIV TREATMENT